plt3/PTimerTUI/README.md

 ### Sessions:

 - create a new session or use an existing one by adding the `--session mysessionname` command line argument
+- delete a session with the `--delete-session mysessionname` command line argument
+- list all sessions with the `--list-sessions` command line argument
 - cycle forward through sessions with ctrl + f (mnemonic: Forward)
 - cycle backwards through sessions with ctrl + b (mnemonic: Backward)
 - session name is indicated above solves bar